 NOTE: if you don’t see the green Create a Pixel button, it means you’ve already created your Facebook Pixel.
 But to be certain you’ve installed it in the correct place, click on the button that says Actions and then on View Pixel code.
 Continue to follow the rest of these directions.

-You’ll see a box with several lines of code in it; go ahead and copy/paste the code into a doc on your computer so you can access it later.
+Scroll down to step 2; you’ll see a box with several lines of code in it; go ahead and copy/paste the code into a doc on your computer so you can access it later.